 Even if your Vaillant boiler uses gas, it still needs a small amount of electricity to function.
 You’ll use an electric switch, for example, to turn your gas boiler on.
 The ignition system will also use electricity along with the pump that moves and carries the hot water to the different areas of your home.

 So, check other appliances to see if it’s an electricity supply fault but also bear in mind that the issue could be associated with an electrical fault within the boiler.
-Even the best combi boiler, system or regular boilers can have an electricity supply option.

 Water supply problems